-In the book “How to Win Friends and Influence People,” Dale Carnegie shares several stories about how praise motivate people.
-He cited Charles Schwab, American investor, financial executive, philanthropist and founder of Charles Schwab Corporation saying:
+In the book “How to Win Friends and Influence People,” Dale Carnegie shares several stories about how praise motivates people.
+He cited Charles Schwab, American investor, financial executive, philanthropist, and founder of Charles Schwab Corporation saying:

 “I consider my ability to arouse enthusiasm among my people the greatest assest I possess, and the way to develop the best that is in a person is by appreciation and encouragement“

 I couldn’t agree more with Mr. Carnegie and Mr. Schwab.
 I’ve noticed how words of encouragement move me.
-Hence, my internal alarm clock waking me up at 4 AM.
+Hence, my internal alarm clock woke me up at 4 AM.